 What is the meaning of the Rolls-Royce logo?

 The interlocking “RR” logo captures the essence of the brand.
-The “RR” monogram is formed from the first letters of the car manufacturer’s name, indicating the name.
+The “RR” monogram is formed from the first letters of the car manufacturer’s name.

 The logo symbolizes the partnership of Charles Rolls and Henry Royce, who combined their sales and engineering skills.
 This partnership established the brand’s reputation for luxury, quality, and superior technology.
 The intertwined letters symbolize unity and cooperation, reflecting the combination of luxury and performance in the brand’s cars.
-The design is simple and elegant, matching the sophisticated look of the cars.
+The design is simple and elegant, matching the cars’ sophisticated look.
 Over time, the RR emblem has become a symbol of prestige and high standards in the automotive world.

 Why is the Rolls-Royce symbol so expensive?